 - The pickle juice can also be used in salads as a vinaigrette.

 Kirby Cucumber Calories

-In terms of calories, kirby cucumbers only contain 14 calories in 1 cup of sliced vegetables.
-This is quite similar to normal cucumbers, which only contain approximately 16 calories in 1 cup of sliced vegetable.
+In terms of calories, Kirby cucumbers only contain 14 calories in 1 cup of sliced vegetables.
+This is quite similar to normal cucumbers, which only contain approximately 16 calories in 1 cup of sliced vegetables.
 There are also some active ingredients and minerals, as well as a small amount of dietary fiber, but generally speaking, these are not nutrient-dense vegetables.

 How to Store Kirby Cucumber?